-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Charles: Maybe around fifth.
 Only thing that hurts this album is the fact that it’s only seven songs.

-Monique: The main reason Ye is so short is because Kanye literally has nothing to say.
+Monique: The main reason ye is so short is because Kanye literally has nothing to say.
 Everything he’s rapping about on the album is stuff an addled, bored mind thinks about.
 He has no connection to the outside world, and he’s forgotten what he used to represent, which was the mindset of young black listeners who leaned more towards the alternative, consciously aware side of things.
 The tragedy is that he thinks he’s being consciously aware now.
 But, declaring his idea that slavery was a choice our ancestors willingly made?
 That’s a bridge too far.

 Okay, that brings up the Kim Kardashian butt in the room.
 Travis, you’re on the sales side of music.
 Will Kanye’s controversial statements have an effect on how the album is perceived?